Floydlang/floyd/docs/Systems format.md

 When you write a function you also supply a number of proofs that shows that the function works as advertised.
 These are unit tests and will always run at startup and other times.

+# EXAMPLE_VALUE

+These are used to define good example values for a struct to be used for demoing, making tests for this struct, functions working on the struct values and for all clients.

+	example_value one_track_song = song_t(1)

+Example values are automatically available in other modules.

 # DEMO

-THis is an object that can be used to setup an interactive demonstration of a function.
+This is an object that can be used to setup an interactive demonstration of a function.
 It has desc, can define some sliders and settings, defines expressions to execute.
 Can recommend what type of information in preso:s to show and how.
 Show a time-axis and use a slider to zoom?